Authors:

 For HDX-MS analysis, antigen digestion was performed using the pepsin/protease XIII column.
 Peptides were identified using the Waters™ SELECT SERIES Cyclic IMS mass spectrometer.

-Kinetic Analysis with Surface Plasmon Resonance (SPR)
+Kinetic Analysis and Epitope Binning with Surface Plasmon Resonance (SPR)

 Kinetic analysis of recombinant mAbs was performed using openSPR by Nicoya with a carboxyl sensor.